Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 When considering gas vs. charcoal grills, you might think gas grills take more work, but you don’t have to dump ashes regularly—a dirty job at best.
 With concentrated effort at cleaning the gas grill, you eventually will get the results you want.
 When you’ve finished, allow everything to dry completely.

-Tips on Keeping Your Gas Grill Clean All Season Long
+Tips for Keeping a Gas Grill Clean

 Regular maintenance is important to keep your grill operating at its maximum potential, extend its lifespan, and ensure the best flavor from your grilled foods.
 These regular steps show the best way to clean a gas grill after each use to minimize future effort and keep the grill in good working order.